gravitational/teleport/rfd/0164-scoped-rbac.md

 ## Security

-Access Lists grants will not result in roles and traits encoded in certificates.
+* Access Lists grants will not result in roles and traits encoded in certificates.
 Instead, grants will be evaluated at each point of access.
+* Creating or modifying resource groups and Access Lists is a potentially disruptive action, and we will protect it with MFA check similarly to other administrative actions.
+See [Admin Actions RFD 131](https://github.com/gravitational/teleport/blob/master/rfd/0131-adminitrative-actions-mfa.md) for details.